 Bayer employees have donated EUR 52,000 for the victims of the major floods in Bitterfeld, Germany.
-The company is adding EUR 50,000 to bring the total donation to EUR 102,000.
-The Bayer donation will go to non-profit organizations to support reconstruction projects, which benefit children and young people in the region.
-"We are very pleased about our employees' willingness to help," says Thimo V. Schmitt-Lord, Managing Director of the Bayer Cares Foundation, which coordinated the appeal for donations.
+The company added EUR 50,000 to bring the total donation to EUR 102,000.
+The Bayer donation had gone to non-profit organizations to support reconstruction projects, which benefit children and young people in the region.

-Bayer provides emergency aid totaling USD 150,000 to victims of hurricane “Sandy” on the northeastern coast of the USA.
-The American Red Cross and Save the Children each receive half of the donation from the Bayer USA Foundation.
-The financial support is aimed at local people who have been worst affected to help them with food, clothing, healthcare and accommodation.
+Bayer provided emergency aid totaling USD 150,000 to victims of hurricane “Sandy” on the northeastern coast of the USA.
+The American Red Cross and Save the Children each received half of the donation from the Bayer USA Foundation.
+The financial support was aimed at local people who have been worst affected to help them with food, clothing, healthcare and accommodation.

 Following the flooding in Australia, Bayer donated EUR 75,000 to the Australian Red Cross, which helped the Australian government to deal with the damage.
 Bayer also made available veterinary pharmaceuticals and insect control products with a total value of EUR 10,000.

 Following the flooding in the state of Rio de Janeiro, Bayer provided EUR 172,000 in emergency aid.
 The company made available EUR 100,000 for reconstruction activities and supported various organizations with product donations worth EUR 72,000.
 This included urgently needed medicines, pest control products and animal health products.